-trom the nearest continent, the 10 isla Stretch northwest of the main Hawaiian especially, are considered exceptional for their numerous and intact ritual sites (heiau - shrines) and their connection to living cultural traditions.
-Papahānaumokuākea is also an essential training ground for contemporary Hawaiian wayfinders (non-instrument navigators).
+Culture: A sacred place in the history and cosmology of Native Hawaiian people, Nihoa and Mokumanamana especially, are considered exceptional for their numerous and intact ritual sites (heiau - shrines) and their connection to living cultural traditions.
+Papahānaumokuākea is also an essential training ground for contemporary Hawaiian wayfinders excelling in non-instrument navigation.